 There is another theory, however, that places the sculpture closer to the personal life of the artist.
 Michelangelo lost his mother when he was only five, and sculpted La Pietà at 24 years of age.
 In his mind, his mother was a young woman, so it’s not unlikely that he portrayed his mother’s face as he remembered her.

-Popes’ tombs can be found inside the basilica and beneath it, in the crypt (free admission).
-There are also three women whose resting place are inside Saint Peter’s Basilica, Christina Queen of Sweden, Matilda of Canossa (or of Tuscany), and Maria Clementina Sobieska.
+Popes’ tombs can be found inside the basilica and beneath it, in the crypt (free admission), next to what remains of the walls of the original Constantinian basilica.
+There are also three women whose resting place is inside Saint Peter’s Basilica, Christina Queen of Sweden patron of arts and music, Matilda of Canossa (or of Tuscany), member of the powerful Italian clan of House of Canossa, and the pious Polish princess Maria Clementina Sobieska.

 READ MORE: Planning to stay in the area?
 Check out the best hotels near the Vatican.

-Located underneath the main basilica, some 13 meters beneath today’s street level, is an ancient Roman cemetery.
-It lies right next to the Circus of Caligula, later expanded by Nero.
+Located underneath the main basilica, some 11 meters beneath today’s street level, is an ancient Roman cemetery.
+It lies right next to the circus Caligula built on the Villa Agrippina that he inherited from his mother and that was later expanded by Nero.

-Once open-air, this Roman cemetery hosts the tomb of Saint Peter, found when Pope Pius XI ordered to start digging.
-In this city/cemetery, the graves are mixed, Pagans and Christians, Roman families with their Christian servants buried in the same house and each house have their own terrace because it was believed that the dead would feast together.
+Once open-air, this Roman necropolis under St. Peter’s Basilica hosts the tomb of Peter, found when Pope Pius XI ordered to start digging.
+In this huge underground cemetery, the graves are mixed, Pagans and Christians, and Roman families with their Christian servants buried in the same mausoleum.
+When the funerary mausoleum are the ones belonging to wealthy families, they even had their own terrace because it was believed that the dead, both owners and servants, would feast together.

 Designed by Michelangelo, after his death in 1564, his pupil Giacomo della Porta took over the project of St. Peter’s dome.
 It was completed 24 years after Michelangelo’s death.